grocco/linfomi-static-netlify/src/data/members/2018-11-29-paolo-ferrari.md

   and international professional committees, including ISN, ASN, EDTA, APSN and TTS and associate editor of numerous nephrology journals.
-He is assistant professor at the University of New South Wales in Sydney and full professor at the Università della Svizzera Italiana.
+He is assistant professor at the University of New South Wales in Sydney and full professor at the Università della Svizzera italiana.

   He has established research programs in the vast areas of nephrology,